rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level6b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231002000749.png)

-The page allows for the filtering of the first name and last name of the personnel records.
-Testing various SQL injection payloads in these fields did not work as the website seems to be blocking them.
+The page allowed for the filtering of the first name and last name of the personnel records.
+Testing various SQL injection payloads in these fields did not work as the website seemed to be blocking them.

-However, it was also observed that the rank of all of these personnels returned seem to coincide with the value of the `rank` cookie in the browser.
+However, I also observed that the rank of all of these personnel returned seemed to coincide with the value of the `rank` cookie in the browser.
 If the value of the `rank` cookie is set to 1 like so:

 ![](/assets/images/tisc2023/Pasted image 20231002001320.png)